What We Fund

 “These grants are intended to foster innovation while cultivating exciting new collaborations among students.
 The projects may also serve as pilot programs which, if successful, could become part of the curriculum in the future,” said retired Associate Superintendent Brigitte Sarraf, who oversees the grant selection and evaluation process as the district’s Director of Assessment and Accountability.

-Congratulations to the following grant recipients and projects.
+Congratulations to the following grant recipients and projects in the 2017-18 school year.

 Los Altos High Grant Recipients and Projects